chbhavana-3/Automate-Emotion-Analysis/README.md

 9. Check if the words in final words list is also present in emotion.txt and extract the word and emotion using split
 10. Creating a new list called text_emotion and adding the word if the word is present in the emotion text file
 11. Plotting the text_emotion on the graph
-12. 12.Try out the same model with a different data set and compare the results
+12. Try out the same model with a different data set and compare the results

 Algorithms:
           Installing Transformers